LandRegistry/land-registry-elements/README.md

 ### Questions
 - The h1 on the search results page is also the form label.
 Is this ok?!

+### Issues
+- HTML prettifier is breaking the typography demo markup by inserting extra spaces?

 ### Test phase 2
 - Manual cross browser testing (Browserstack)
 - Fixing anything from the above ^